jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 If you go to Risks on the left side you'll see this:
 ![](instruction-images/risks1.png)
 You can expand out the carrot to see more details.
-The fact that we see the Love icon shows that this is an active risk.
+The fact that we see the Live icon shows that this is an active risk (that not only does it have insecure configurations and/or critical vulnerabilities but we see recent critical Events that these might be getting exploited now).
 And you see that this includes all of the categories:
 * It is exposed (in this case outside the Kubernetes cluster)
 * It has critical vulnerabilities
 * It has insecure configurations